sorah/etcenv/README.md

 etcdctl set /envs/common/COMMON_SECRET xxx

 etcdctl mkdir /envs/my-app
-etcdctl set /envs/my-app/_include common
+etcdctl set /envs/my-app/.include common
 ```

-- `_include` will be applied recursively (up to 10 times by default).
-If `_include` is looping, it'll be an error.
+- `.include` will be applied recursively (up to 10 times by default).
+If `.include` is looping, it'll be an error.
-- For multiple `_include`, value for same key may be overwritten.
+- For multiple `.include`, value for same key may be overwritten.
   - If `a` includes `b`,`c` and `b` includes `d`, result for `a` will be: `d`, `b`, `c`, then `a`.

 ## Development